 - Driver distraction.
 Drivers must pay strict attention to the road at all times.
 Engaging in illegal habits such as texting and driving, eating or drinking, chatting with passengers, fiddling with the radio, or personal grooming increases the risk of causing a motorcycle accident.
 Distracted driving often results in severe crashes because drivers don’t hit the brakes or try to avoid a collision.

 - Roadway hazards and defects.
 A motor vehicle might be able to roll over or maneuver around roadway defects such as potholes, but motorcyclists cannot.
 Defects such as loose gravel, uneven shoulders, debris, fallen trees, and other road problems can present serious dangers to motorcyclists.
-The city of Bakersfield might be liable for these accidents if it should have known about and repaired the roadway defect.
+The city of Bakersfield might be liable for these accidents if they knew about the dangers and did not repair the roadway defect.